-Another important part is in Chapter 15 of the Constitution.
-This Chapter contains the list of principles that the traditional political system must observe.
+Another important part of Chapter 15 are the list of principles that the traditional political system must observe.
 These principles include the principle of legality, fair and equal treatment, impartiality, non-partisanship, no to be members of political parties, among others.
 14 Most importantly, traditional leaders are under an obligation not to violate the fundamental human rights and freedoms of any person.
 These principles are far reaching; they limit some of the rights that accrue to traditional leaders as persons in terms of the Declaration of Rights such as political rights.
 Curiously, these principles have a striking similarity to general principles that should be observed by members of the civil service.
 Such a similarity suggests that the Constitution implicitly regards traditional leaders as civil servants in the same manner as the colonial administration system had done or sought to do.
 15